 Business Acumen

-One of the questions in your mind is probably “if I take redundancy when will I be expected to go”?
+One of the questions in your mind is probably “if I take severance when will I be expected to go”?
 The answer to that is that it depends.
-We would be expecting to release the majority of people from their contractual obligations fairly quickly, but there may be a number of people who we need to work until a project is completed or a workload peak is over.
+We would be expecting to release the majority of people from their obligations fairly quickly, but there may be a number of people who we need to work until a project is completed or a workload peak is over.
 If you apply, we’ll discuss with you what your likely leaving date is as part of the one on one consultation.

 Need to end on a positive note, echoing the last paragraph of the Michael Brown/John Sherriff e mail.